Claire Boyce

-Claire Ann Boyce (born April 25, 1995 in St Louis, Missouri) is a retired American collegiate artistic gymnast.
-She competed for the Florida Gators women's gymnastics team from 2013-2017.
+Claire Ann Boyce (born April 25, 1995, in St Louis, Missouri) is a retired American collegiate artistic gymnast.
+She competed for the Florida Gators women's gymnastics team from 2013 to 2017.

 Early life

-Claire Ann Boyce was born on April 25, 1995 in St Louis, Missouri to parents, David and Kimberly Boyce.
+Claire Ann Boyce was born on April 25, 1995, in St Louis, Missouri, to parents, David and Kimberly Boyce.
 She has two brothers, Brian and Luke.
 She started gymnastics classes at the age of two and a half, in 1998, at Great American Gymnastics Express.
-Later, she moved to Diamond Gymnastics and then, in 2005, at the age of ten, she moved to Edmond, Oklahoma and started training at Dynamo Gymnastics.
+Later, she moved to Diamond Gymnastics and then, in 2005, at the age of ten, she moved to Edmond, Oklahoma, and started training at Dynamo Gymnastics.
 A year later, Boyce was fourth at the 2006 Level 9 Westerns.

 Club gymnastics career

 2007–09 Level 10 career, Junior International Elite at GAGE

 Claire transitioned to Level 10 for the 2007 season; at the age of eleven.
 She was sixth at States and second at Regionals during the season.
 At Nationals, she placed fifth in the all-around.
 Boyce qualified to Junior International Elite status at the May National Elite Qualifier at the Karolyi Ranch.
 Later in the month, Boyce participated at the American Classic which was, again, held at the Karolyi Ranch.
 She placed fifth.

 In March 2008, Claire's family moved back to Kansas City and so therefore, she started training at Great American Gymnastics Express again.
 In 2009, Boyce qualified to Junior International Elite status at the Palm Beach Invitational.
 Boyce won floor at the American Classic.
 Later, at the U.S. Classic, Claire finished twenty-second in the all-around.
 She earned a qualification spot to U.S. Nationals.
 At Nationals, Boyce finished seventeenth after two days of competition.
 In addition, she placed fourth on floor exercise; missing the bronze medal by just 0.050 points.